-Lipps's term "Einfühlung," literally meaning "feeling into" was translated into English as "empathy," based on Latin and Greek equivalents, by the psychologist Titchener.4 The English aesthetician Vernon Lee (Violet Paget) elaborated the concept and experience of empathy and considered it to be the major factor in aesthetic pleasure.5 For example, Lee pointed out that we react positively to a metaphor such as "the mountain rises [up in front of us]" $\frac{6}{2}$ because we have experienced raising our own heads when looking at a tall mountain.
-Controversy about the precise nature of such empathy developed between Lipps and Lee, and also Groos^Z who was famous for his psychological studies of play.
-The art critic Worringer later attempted to shift aesthetics away from empathy toward what he called abstraction.8 Psychologist Groos had focused on "inner imitation" in his discussion, and for several decades after him, experimental and sensory psychology also emphasized the imitative factors in empathy.
+Lipps's term "Einfühlung," literally meaning "feeling into" was translated into English as "empathy," based on Latin and Greek equivalents, by the psychologist Titchener.
+4 The English aesthetician Vernon Lee (Violet Paget) elaborated the concept and experience of empathy and considered it to be the major factor in aesthetic pleasure.
+For example, Lee pointed out that we react positively to a metaphor such as "the mountain rises [up in front of us]" because we have experienced raising our own heads when looking at a tall mountain.
+Controversy about the precise nature of such empathy developed between Lipps and Lee, and also Groos7 who was famous for his psychological studies of play.
+The art critic Worringer later attempted to shift aesthetics away from empathy toward what he called abstraction.8 Psychologist Groos had focused on imitation" in his discussion, and for several decades after him, experimental and sensory psychology also emphasized the imitative factors in empathy.
 In more recent years, empathy has been of interest to psychologists involved in clinical and experimental investigations and developmental studies of socialization, altruism, and social learning.9 or psychodynamic structure of empathy itself.
-Kohut, for instance, defines empathy as "vicarious introspection" and, while emphasizing an observational and data-gathering aspect to this function,14 he does not explain how this type of introspection actually leads to understanding and knowledge.
+Kohut, for instance, defines empathy as "vicarious introspection" and, while emphasizing an observational and data-gathering aspect to this function, 14 he does not explain how this type of introspection actually leads to understanding and knowledge.
 Historically, then, the empathy construct has passed from aesthetic discourse, involving considerations of the experience of pleasure and involvement in an artistic object, through Freud's work and into modern psychotherapy, where it is considered a factor in a treatment process involving both intrapsychic and interpersonal factors.

-Clinical interest in empathy has been strong since the introduction by Freud, and seminal papers on the mechanism of empathy in treatment have been written by Fliess, Greenson, Ferreira, Schafer, and Beres and Arlow.10 Also, Rogers has put a good deal of emphasis on empathy in his nondirective therapy approach and it has been a focus of his psychotherapy research.11
+Clinical interest in empathy has been strong since the introduction by Freud, and seminal papers on the mechanism of empathy in treatment have been written by Fliess, Greenson, Ferreira, Schafer, and Beres and Arlow.
+Also, Rogers has put a good deal of emphasis on empathy in his nondirective therapy approach and it has been a focus of his psychotherapy research.

 A somewhat distinct development has been the work of Kohut12 and his followers, in which a "central position"13 of empathy in both human development and psychotherapy has been emphasized.
-Work of this group has focused on the role of empathy, and on the nature of empathy as a mode of understanding, more than on explanations of the mode of action
+Work of this group has focused on the role of empathy, and on the nature of empathy as a mode of understanding, more than on explanations of the mode of action treatment process.

-I have traced this history to throw into relief the variable nature of this construct, to put empathy in art and empathy in human relationships into a correct historico-theoretical perspective,15 and to focus attention on the challenges connected with considering the nature of empathy in the treatment process.
 The term "empathy" has accrued a number of overtones and meanings through popular as well as technical usage, and these additions are not necessarily intrinsic either to the psychological properties of the phenomenon or to its therapeutic effect.
 For example, in common parlance the word empathy has come to be used as a virtual synonym for the word sympathy, but it is important to distinguish these terms with respect to therapy.
 Whereas sympathy means to feel the same as someone else, as when one says, "I am in sympathy with you," or "I share your feelings," empathy means to understand as well as to share in a manner that goes beyond having the same surface feelings.
-Being empathic with a depressed person in a therapeutic setting would not consist of becoming depressed oneself or saying "I also feel your future is black and therefore feel sorry for (or with) you," but it could involve understanding and responding to difficulties with aggression and self-esteem behind the depressive presentation and affect. $\frac{16}{10}$
+Being empathic with a depressed person in a therapeutic setting would not consist of becoming depressed oneself or saying "I also feel your future is black and therefore feel sorry for (or with) you," but it could involve understanding and responding to difficulties with aggression and self-esteem behind the depressive presentation and affect.
+16